rutgerkok/Dough/README.md

 [![Build Status](https://travis-ci.com/rutgerkok/Dough.svg?branch=master)](https://travis-ci.com/rutgerkok/Dough)

-Minecraft 1.13 removed the "Customized" world type, with the promise that those settings would come back.
-Of course, that hasn't happened yet.
-For that reason, this plugin brings at least the terrain shape settings back.
-In addition, some settings have been made biome-specific.
+Minecraft 1.14 and Minecraft 1.15 lacked the "Customized" world type.
+This example plugin shows how one could add it back using [WorldGeneratorApi](https://github.com/rutgerkok/WorldGeneratorApi).
+This plugin implements all terrain shape settings of the old "Customized" world type, and still works on newer versions of Minecraft.

 ![Screenshot](.github/screenshot.png)